Secure your house

 Audible alarms

-These sound a loud siren or bell, are designed to scare an intruder and alert neighbours and passers-by, but does not automatically trigger a police response.
+These sound a loud siren or bell, are designed to scare an intruder and alert neighbours and passers-by.
+However, they do not automatically trigger a police response.

 Monitored alarms

-Once triggered, these systems send a signal to an alarm company or designated keyholder, who can check to make sure it is not a false alarm.
+Once triggered, these systems send a signal to an alarm company or designated keyholder, who can check if it is not a false alarm.
 Monitoring companies alert the police, if required.

 Monitored alarms must be installed by a professional, while costs are usually involved for monitoring and maintenance.